PeterJochem/Deep_RL/TD3/README.md

 ![](media/TD3_Pseudocode.png)

 # Results
 Wow!
 The agent does learn much faster than the DDPG agent.
+I should add an ablation comparison between the two algorithms